-- The -mp option is now enabled by default for linking.
+- The option -tp now supports the suboption sandybridge which provides support for Intel's Sandy Bridge processor. - The option -Myect now supports the suboption simd[:{128|256}] which specifies to vectorize using SIMD instructions and data, either 128 bits or 256 bits wide, on processors where there is a choice. - The -mp option is now enabled by default for linking.
 To disable this option, use the -nomp option when linking. - Behavior of the -tp flags and -m32/-m64 flags without a bit-length suffix.
 These flags now use the current bit width rather than defaulting to 32-bit.

-For example, if you have the 32-bit driver on your path, then -tp shanghai defaults to 32-bit; while if you are using the 64-bit driver, it defaults to 64-bit.
+For example, if you have the 32-bit driver on your path, then -tp shanghai defaults to 32-bit; while if vou are using the 64-bit driver, it defaults to 64-bit.
 For example, -tp p7 -m64, -m64 -tp p7, -tp p7-64, -m64 -tp p7-64, and -tp p7-64 -m64 all mean the same thing.

-• -ta=nvidia(,nvidia_suboptions), host is a switch associated with the PGI Accelerator compilers. -ta defines the target architecture.
+-ta=nvidia(,nvidia suboptions), host is a switch associated with the PGI Accelerator compilers. -ta defines the target architecture.

-In release 2011, the nvidia_suboptions include:
+In release 2011, the nvidia suboptions include:

-analysis Perform loop analysis only; do not generate GPU code. cc10, cc11, cc12, cc13, cc20 Generate code for compute capability 1.0, 1.1, 1.2, 1.3, or 2.0 respectively.

-cuda2.3 or 2.3 Specify the CUDA 2.3 version of the toolkit. cuda3.0 or 3.0 Specify the CUDA 3.0 version of the toolkit. cuda3.1 or 3.1 Specify the CUDA 3.1 version of the toolkit. cuda3.2 or 3.2 Specify the CUDA 3.2 version of the toolkit. fastmath Use routines from the fast math library. [no]flushz [Do not] Enable flush-to-zero mode for floating point computations on the GPU code generated for PGI Accelerator model compute regions. keepbin Keep the binary (.bin) files. keepgpu Keep the kernel source (.gpu) files. keepptx Keep the portable assembly (.ptx) file for the GPU code. maxregcount:n Specify the maximum number of registers to use on the GPU.
-Leaving this blank indicates no limit. mul24 Use 24-bit multiplication for subscripting. nofma Do not generate fused multiply-add instructions. time Link in a limited-profiling library. [no]wait [Do not] Wait for each kernel to finish before continuing in the host program.
+analysis Perform loop analysis only; do not generate GPU code. cc10, cc11, cc12, cc13, cc20 Generate code for compute capability 1.0, 1.1, 1.2, 1.3, or 2.0 respectively. cuda2.3 or 2.3 Specify the CUDA 2.3 version of the toolkit. cuda3.0 or 3.0 Specify the CUDA 3.0 version of the toolkit. cuda3.1 or 3.1 Specify the CUDA 3.1 version of the toolkit. cuda3.2 or 3.2 Specify the CUDA 3.2 version of the toolkit. cuda4.0 or 4.0 Specify the CUDA 4.0 version of the toolkit. fastmath Use routines from the fast math library. [no]flushz [Do not] Enable flush-to-zero mode for floating point computations on the GPU code generated for PGI Accelerator model compute regions. keepbin Keep the binary (.bin) files. keepgpu Keep the kernel source (.gpu) files. keepptx Keep the portable assembly (.ptx) file for the GPU code.

+maxregcount:n Specify the maximum number of registers to use on the GPU.

+Leaving this blank indicates no limit.

+mul24 Use 24-bit multiplication for subscripting.

+nofma Do not generate fused multiply-add instructions.

+time Link in a limited-profiling library.

+[no] wait [Do not] Wait for each kernel to finish before continuing in the host program.
 The default is wait.